This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- For skinless pork belly, move on to the next step.
-If using skin on pork belly, pat skin dry with a paper towel.
+- For Skin-On Pork Belly: Pat skin dry with a paper towel.
 With a sharp knife, score through skin every 1/2-inch at a diagonal, cutting through skin and into fat, but not so deep that you hit meat.
-Repeat cutting in an opposite diagonal to create a diamond shape pattern. (recipe note #1)
+Repeat cutting in an opposite diagonal to create a diamond shape pattern.
+(See recipe note #1)

 - Season pork belly with salt sugar and a few grinds of black pepper.
 Cover and refrigerate overnight.